 Examples of what you can do

 - Set a fixed expiry date for generated codes

-- Only allow the discount to work on specific collections
+- Only allow the discount to work on specific collections, products, or variants

 - Require a minimum subtotal on the order